hyuan13/react_rails/test_app/README.md

 cd react_rails
 cd test_app
 ```
-* Manually delete node_modules and yarn.lock if exist
 * Set up the files needed to build the app.
 App will run inside a Docker container containing its dependencies.
 Defining dependencies is done using a file called Dockerfile.
 ```
 docker-compose build